alamimran613/TechnoSnag/Markdown/Simple_General_Markdown.md

 # GitHub Markdown Learn

-Thi is a simple and most used markdown template file.
+This is a simple and most used markdown template file.

 ## 1. ✅ Header: